 NPCC Interconnection Guidance

+(Add in a section here on Authorities Governing Interconnection Requests (AGIR)

 This document and any detailed specifications which follow, are intended to be examples of interconnection guidance and do not constitute a Regional Criteria which can only be implemented (if at all) through NPCC Directories.
 There are numerous efforts underway in many forums and regulatory bodies that are expected to create new, more specific guidance.
 The level of detail and specificity provided is intended to be used as guidance for any NPCC Member Area which may not have yet seen the need to establish detailed operating parameters.
 Some Members of NPCC have already established detailed DER requirements, even in advance of upcoming applicable industry standards due to the rate of penetration of DER in their Area.
 NPCC Members considering improving or adding to their respective DER guidance are encouraged to reach out directly to other members which may have already addressed DER related reliability risk issues.

 As general considerations, the DER owner should be encouraged to provide appropriate protection and control equipment, including a protective device and communications system that utilizes an automatic disconnecting device which will disconnect the generation under various conditions (for example, in the event that the portion of the utility system that serves the generator is de-energized for any reason, or for a fault in the generator-owner’s system).
 There is also the possibility of over generation as has been demonstrated in CA, when the system operator runs out of load to absorb the available generation.
 Operating procedures for selecting which generation to curtail should be in place therefore System Operator visibility is necessary.
 In lieu of visibility and operating procedures, some areas of the country are planning to use market mechanisms to address this issue.
 The DER owner’s protection and control equipment also should be capable of automatically disconnecting the generation from the system to which it is connected upon detection of a utility system fault.